nitheesh-me/test-project/docs/project1_17.typ

 #figure(
   table(
     columns: (auto, auto, auto),
-    inset: 10pt,
+    inset: 5pt,
     align: horizon,
     table.header(
       [*Design Smell*], [*Description*], [*Justification*],
     ),
-    [Deficient Encapsulation], [This smell occurs when the declared accessibility of one or more members of an abstraction is more permissive than actually required.], [The class fields or methods are not properly encapsulated, leading to potential misuse or unintended access from outside the class.], [Broken Modularization], [This smell arises when data and/or methods that ideally should have been localized into a single abstraction are separated and spread across multiple abstractions], [], [Imperative Abstraction],[This smell arises when an operation is turned into a class],[], [God Class],[This smell occurs when a class is large containing too many variables and methods],[], [Cyclic Dependency],[This smell arises when two or more abstractions depend on each other directly or indirectly],[], [],[],[],
+    [Deficient Encapsulation], [This smell occurs when the declared accessibility of one or more members of an abstraction is more permissive than actually required.], [The class fields or methods are not properly encapsulated, leading to potential misuse or unintended access from outside the class. \ https://github.com/SE-course-serc/project-1-team-17/issues/4], [Primitive Obsession / Broken Modularization (as per Designite)], [This smell occurs when primitive data types are used where an abstraction encapsulation the primitives could serve better], [MIME types are representd as bare string constants. \ https://github.com/SE-course-serc/project-1-team-17/issues/5], [Imperative Abstraction],[This smell arises when an operation is turned into a class],[The tool detected this design smell in 3 classes and we merged them into a single class \ https://github.com/SE-course-serc/project-1-team-17/issues/6], [God Class],[This smell occurs when a class is large containing too many variables and methods],[The AppContext was a God Class that was refactored by implementing EvenBusManager and AsyncTaskManager \ https://github.com/SE-course-serc/project-1-team-17/issues/7], [Cyclic Dependency],[This smell arises when two or more abstractions depend on each other directly or indirectly],[https://github.com/SE-course-serc/project-1-team-17/issues/8]
   ),
   caption: [Design Smells Identified in the RSS Reader], )